GetDKAN/dkan/docs/components/datastore.rst

 - **delimiter**: the character that encloses the fields in your CSV file.
 - **escape**: the character used to escape other characters in your CSV file.

-Enter the character that are used as delimeter, quote and escape characters in your file, then use the "Import" button at the bottom of the page to import the data from your file or API into the datastore.
+Enter the character used for each function (delimeter, quote and escape) in your file, then click the "Import" button at the bottom of the page to import the data from your file or API into the datastore.

 Importing
 ^^^^^^^^^^^^^^^